Medicare for All Act

 The Medicare for All Act (abbreviated M4A), also known as the Expanded and Improved Medicare for All Act or United States National Health Care Act, is a bill first introduced in the United States House of Representatives by Representative John Conyers (D-MI) in 2003, with 38 co-sponsors.
-In 2019, the original 16-year-old proposal was renumbered, and Pramila Jayapal (D-WA) introduced a broadly similar, but more detailed, bill, HR 1384, in the 116th Congress.
-Jayapal reintoduced the bill in the 119th Congress.
-As of 16 November 2025, it has 106 co-sponsors in the House, or 49.5% of House Democrats.
+Conyers reintroduced the bill every year until he resigned in 2017, always as HR 676.
+In 2019, the original proposal was renumbered, and Pramila Jayapal (D-WA) introduced a new, broadly similar, but more detailed, version of the bill, then HR 1384 in the 116th Congress.
+Most recently, Jayapal reintroduced the bill in the 119th Congress.
+As of 22 June 2026, it has 114 co-sponsors in the House, or 53.8% of House Democrats.

 The act would establish a universal single-payer national health insurance system in the United States, the rough equivalent of Canada's Medicare and Taiwan's Bureau of National Health Insurance, among other examples.
 Under a single-payer system, most medical care would be paid for by the federal government, ending the need for private health insurance and premiums, and re-casting private insurance companies as providing purely supplemental coverage, to be used when non-essential care is sought.
 The national system would be paid for in part through taxes replacing insurance premiums, but also by savings realized through the provision of preventive universal health care and the elimination of insurance company overhead and hospital billing costs.

-On September 13, 2017, Senator Bernie Sanders (I-VT) introduced a parallel bill in the United States Senate, with 16 co-sponsors.
-The act would establish a universal single-payer health care system in the United States.
+On September 13, 2017, Senator Bernie Sanders (I-VT) introduced a parallel bill in the United States Senate, which he has continued to reintroduce every year since.
+The act would similarly establish a universal single-payer health care system in the United States.
+As of 22 June 2026, it has 17 cosponsors, or 36.2% of Senate Democrats.